 REVIEW AND EVALUATION STANDARD

-The primary objectives of the VSP are to protect and enhance critical area functions and values on lands used for agricultural activities through voluntary actions by agricultural operators, and to maintain agricultural viability in the county.
-The Commission will review and evaluate the five-year report to determine whether the work plan’s protection goals and benchmarks have been met, and to meet the policy objectives and requirements of chapters 36.70A.700-760 RCW pertaining to the VSP.
+VSP is designed to protect and enhance critical areas on lands used for agricultural activities through voluntary actions by agricultural operators.
+The Commission will review and evaluate the five-year report to determine whether the work plan’s protection and enhancement goals and benchmarks have been met, and to meet the policy objectives and requirements of chapters 36.70A.700-760 RCW pertaining to the VSP.

+Each goal and benchmark under each critical area must be listed in the database as stated in the work plan.
+Any critical area that relies on a “regulatory backstop”, a regulation, or combination of regulations for their protection or enhancement as described in the work plan, must be supported by evidence showing that the critical area was protected and / or enhanced.

 CONVENING THE TECHNICAL PANEL AND STATEWIDE ADVISORY COMMITTEE